-Here γ{V0} and γ{SL} are the interfacial energies between the surface solid and liquid before and after applying a voltage V, and C is the specific capacitance of the dielectric layer as shown in figure 4(a).
+Here $\gamma{V0}$ and $\gamma{SL}$ are the interfacial energies between the surface solid and liquid before and after applying a voltage V, and C is the specific capacitance of the dielectric layer.
 The device is designed such that only the surface energy of the substrate on one side of the droplet is increased.
 As the voltage increases, the droplet moves to where the surface energy of the substrate is high.
-In order to facilitate this droplet for microfluidic application, an EW pump typically consists of two parallel electrodes with the droplet sandwiched between them as shown in figure 4(b).
+An EW pump typically consists of two parallel electrodes with the droplet sandwiched between them as shown in figure 4(b).
 The electrodes are covered with a thin dielectric material and the surface is treated to have a high hydrophobicity with a contact angle larger than 90°.
-Activating an electrode next to one side of the droplet deforms the droplet asymmetrically and produces a pressure gradient in the droplet which causes movement of the droplet.
+Activating an electrode next to one side of the droplet deforms the droplet asymmetrically and produces a pressure gradient in the droplet which causes its movement.
 If the surface force of the droplet is overcome, the droplet moves towards the activated electrode [5].
 EW pumps typically use a grid or an array of electrodes to realize liquid transportation.
 The EW micropump consumes little power as there is no current involved.

-By manipulating and changing the shape of droplets, EW/EWOD technology has been applied in areas such as lab-on-a-chip [9, 43].
-The early reported EWOD-based microfluidic lab-on-a-chip platform for clinical diagnostic was presented in [44, 45].
-It details the ability to perform glucose concentration measurements on a droplet-based labon-a-chip.
+By manipulating and changing the shape of droplets, EW/EWOD technology has been applied in areas such as An early implementation of an lab-on-a-chip [9, 43].
+EWOD-based microfluidic lab-on-a-chip platform for clinical diagnostic was presented in [44, 45].
+It details the ability to perform glucose concentration measurements on a dropletbased lab-on-a-chip.
 Figure 5 shows an improved system developed with the ability to analyse human physiological solutions [46].
 Kim's group has demonstrated the application of EWOD technology in proteomics, and the EWOD electrode array system realized multiplexed sample preparation on a digital microfluidic chip [47, 48].
 Figure 6 shows the multiplexed sample preparation and analysis (with an ability to perform sample purification) which has a much higher throughput than conventional methods [47].